Caution: The Sense monitor should be installed by a qualified professional. Before installing, please read and review the safety warnings.

 If your second load is a 240V/120V load: Repeat steps 1 and 2 for that load.

 If your second load is a 240V-only load: Find the load.
 Clamp one Flex sensor around either ungrounded conductor attached to the breaker.
 It does not matter which conductor the sensor is attached to.
-The direction of the Sense logo sticker on the sensor must face the circuit breaker.
+The Sense house logo sticker (or blank side) of the sensor must face the circuit breaker.

 If your second load is a 120V load: Find the load.
 Clamp one Flex sensor around the single ungrounded conductor attached to the breaker.
-The direction of the Sense logo sticker on the sensor must face the circuit breaker.
+The Sense house logo sticker (or blank side) of the sensor must face the circuit breaker.

 Important: The sensors must remain fully closed after installation.
 If the sensor is forced open, even slightly, by the conductors, this will result in inaccurate wattage readings.